ibm-cloud-architecture/CSMO-ICP/prometheus/federation/README.md

 csmoicp1-rsa.pem
 csmoicp1-key.pem
 ```

-Almost there, Next the Prometheus servers yaml file needs to be updated to scrape the endpoint.
-As shown here, Note: create a job for each endpoint.
-The IP address of the master node, the NodePort number returned from the kubectl command performed earlier and the full path to the certificate files are needed,
+Next, the Prometheus configuration YAML file needs to be updated to scrape the endpoint as shown below.

+The IP address of the master node, the NodePort number returned from the kubectl command performed earlier and the full path to the certificate files are needed.

+You will need to create a job for each endpoint (i.e. for each ICP you are monitoring).

 ```